Skip to Content

 For which insurers?

 More than 60 regulations are binding on members of the Association.
-Some of this applies to all covenant members.
+Some of this applies to all members of the Dutch Association.
 Another part is binding on a part of the sector, for example the non-life or life insurance branch.
 All binding regulations can be found in the Code Guide Binding Self-Regulation.

 Other self-regulation is on a subscription basis and is not reviewed by the Foundation for the Assessment of Insurers (Stv).
 These can be found in the Code Guide for Subscription Covenants and Agreements.